-In 2007, Snyder & Associates prepared a Water System Study for the City of Atkins, Iowa in order to address capacity issues, hardness, hydrogen sulfide, rising radium levels, and periodic excursions of nitrite levels occurring in its distribution system.
-During preparation of the report, it was determined that the source of high nitrite levels was raw water containing ammonia levels up to 8 mg/L, which was the highest level in the state at the time.
-The City’s current plant did not have the ability to remove nitrate and its Silurian well had just recently been drilled, so utilizing the existing plant or changing water sources were not valid options.
+Snyder & Associates prepared a Water System Study for the City of Atkins, Iowa to address capacity issues, hardness, hydrogen sulfide, rising radium levels, and periodic excursions of nitrite levels occurring in its distribution system.
+While preparing the report, it was determined that the source of high nitrite levels was raw water with ammonia levels up to 8 mg/L, which was the highest level in the state at the time.
+The City’s current plant didn’t have the ability to remove nitrate and its Silurian well had just recently been drilled, so utilizing the existing plant or changing water sources were not valid options for resolving the issue.
 As a result, it was determined a new water treatment plant was needed.

 Project challenges included addressing the Iowa DNR’s concern of creating aggressive water.
 Typically, reverse osmosis water is blended with well water because reverse osmosis water in an unaltered state can be very corrosive.
-Unfortunately, due to the nature of Atkins well water, blending was not possible.
+Unfortunately, due to the levels of ammonia present in Atkins well water, blending was not possible.
 To resolve the issue, chemical addition was utilized to stabilize the water, which made Atkins the first water treatment plant in the state of Iowa to be 100 percent reverse osmosis without blending.

-Designed by Snyder & Associates, the new treatment facility features a full-scale reverse osmosis treatment system, aeration, 80,000-gallon clearwell, and extensive chemical addition.
-In addition, odor scrubbing was added to the new facility due to the plant’s location within the City Park on a main street in town.
+Designed by Snyder & Associates, the new treatment facility features a full-scale reverse osmosis treatment system, aeration, an 80,000-gallon clearwell, and extensive chemical addition.
+In addition, odor scrubbing was added to the new facility due to the plant’s location on a main street in town.
 The location also drove the architectural look and design of the building to be more aesthetically pleasing than typical treatment facilities.

 In 2012, the Atkins Water Treatment Plant project was selected to receive an Honor Award from the American Council of Engineering Companies (ACEC), following a competition among engineering firms throughout Iowa.
 In selecting Snyder & Associates, the ACEC cited several aspects of the project as examples of engineering excellence but highlighted, in particular, its solution to address a complex issue with ultimate client satisfaction in mind.